delta112358/stliteInPages/README.md

 # stliteInPages
-Test Repo for testing stilte and localstorage access in pages
+Test Repo for testing stlite and localstorage access in pages